acangialosi/TicTacToe/README.md

 # TicTacToe
-A sample app for Git experimentation.
+A sample app for Git and GitHub experimentation.